College football players, long less powerful than coaches, finally have their voices heard

 KJ Sails walked silently through the rain with his 2-year-old son on his right, his head coach to his left and a crowd of people behind him.
 Sails, a cornerback at the University of South Florida, had organized this event on a recent Saturday.
 He grew up in Tampa and heard stories from his grandmother about how a police officer shot and killed an unarmed black teenager, prompting three days of riots in 1967.

 The walk took the crowd through what Sails called an “outside museum” that shows the history of Central Park Village, a thriving black community that was devastated by the riots.
-Once the group walked half a mile to a church, Sails spoke and began to cry, thinking about his son and looking at his teammates and head coach, Jeff Scott.
+Once the group walked a half-mile to a church, Sails spoke and began to cry, thinking about his son and looking at his teammates and head coach, Jeff Scott.
 Sails said it was a beautiful, powerful scene.

-“Yes, it's all good when we're feeding the homeless as a team,” Sails said.
+“Yes, it’s all good when we’re feeding the homeless as a team,” Sails said.
 “But what about in a situation like this?
-This is when you see who really wants to impact their communities and who wants to impact the world, because in a lot of cases, there’s pressure to not say anything.”
+This is when you see who really wants to impact their communities and who wants to impact the world because, in a lot of cases, there’s pressure to not say anything.”

 Bonner, the Illinois running back, is naturally reserved in public and doesn’t use social media, but he speaks about racism with urgency.
 Athletes sometimes feel “so controlled,” he said, but Bonner is done caring about that.
-He could go for a jog and become the next Ahmaud Arbery, he said.
+He could go for a jog, he said, and become the next Ahmaud Arbery, who was fatally shot in February.
 Or it could be his dad, his cousins, his friends.
 Bonner spoke on a megaphone at a recent protest after a high school student told him, “People need to hear your voice.”

-His coaches, both Smith and running backs coach Mike Bellamy, have supported Bonner’s activism.
+Bonner’s coaches, both Smith and running backs coach Mike Bellamy, have supported his activism.
 Bonner said they tell him: “Be as black as you can be.
 Don’t change for anyone.”
 He appreciates their encouragement.
-But he never felt like he needed a coach’s permission.
+But he never felt as if he needed a coach’s permission.

-“Whether they were with it or not, I was still gonna do it,” Bonner said.
-“Because it's too big not to.”
+“Whether they were with it or not, I was still going to do it,” Bonner said.
+“Because it’s too big not to.”

-As protesters filled the streets in cities across the country, college football players joined the conversations.
+As protesters filled the streets in cities across the country, college football players joined the conversations, some of them empowered by their coaches, such as Locksley.
 These are important issues.
 These are their issues.

 “I don’t think it’ll ever go back to the way it used to be,” Sails said.
 “Because we’re living in a new time, and everything has changed.”